OData/odata.net/index.md

 # Getting started

+OData is an [OASIS standard](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=odata) for creating and consuming RESTful APIs.
+The OData .NET libraries implement the OData version 4.0.

 To build an OData V4 **client application**, start by following:

 - ["How to use OData Client Code Generator to generate client-side proxy class"](http://blogs.msdn.com/b/odatateam/archive/2014/03/12/how-to-use-odata-client-code-generator-to-generate-client-side-proxy-class.aspx)